arabog/ALX_T_Notes/wk5/day2/tasks/tasks.md

 ## 0. _putchar
 Write a program that prints _putchar, followed by a new line.
 The program should return 0

+The putchar(int char) method in C is used to write a character, of unsigned char type, to stdout.
+This character is passed as the parameter to this method.

 ## 1. Write a function that prints the alphabet, in lowercase, followed by a new line.
 Prototype: void print_alphabet(void);